tungnt620/scrapy-service/README.md

 * scrapy shell https://sadsa.com

 # Website banned
-* Use like human user agent
+* Use a like human user agent

 ## Setup
 In order to run Scrapyd